zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/L3_Extraction/L3_Extraction.md

     ![Image1](img/img1.png)

 ### Methods
 1. Aliquot 500 mL of RPMI-1640 into two bottles, with equal volume in each (2 x 250 mL).
-Add 2.5 mL of Pen/Strep stock solution and 2.5 mL Gentamicin to each aliquot.
+Add 2.5 mL of Pen-Strep stock solution and 2.5 mL Gentamicin to each aliquot.
 Then separate the RPMI into 2 separate bottles.
 Place one bottle in the fridge or on ice to cool and the other in a 37°C incubator.

 2. Cold anesthetize the mosquitoes in the cartons (place the cartons in -20°C refrigerator for about 20-30 s., or until knocked down).
 You can put up to ~600 mosquitoes in the mortar, so combine the cartons as needed (2 cartons into 1 or 3 cartons into 2).
 When ready, quickly transfer, at once, all mosquitoes in the carton to the mortar.